HomeHow To GuidesGarden PlantsHow to Take Care of a Citronella Plant

 How To Prune Citronella Plant – Besthomegear.com

-Pruning the plant will allow the beautiful lavender blooms to show themselves, creating the scenic blossom and heavenly fragrance that Citronella plants are so well known for.
+Pruning the plant will allow the beautiful lavender blooms to show themselves, creating the scenic blossom and heavenly fragrance that Citronella plants are well-known for.

-You should prune these plants in the late winter and/or early spring to get the perfect shape, along with the beautiful blooming flowers.
+It would be best to prune these plants in late winter and early spring to achieve the perfect shape and beautiful blooms.

-You should also pinch off any yellow or dead foliage on the plant.
+It would be best if you also pinched off any yellow or dead foliage on the plant.
 This will stimulate growth.

 Pruning these plants is also essential because they are typically placed along entrance walkways and patios.
 Nobody wants plants spilling over into their line of travel.